- Public Works

 I’m moving out of Westlake.
 Is there anything I need to do?

 Yes.
 Please fill out this termination form.
 This ensures that you are not billed for services that occur after you move out.
 As long as your account is in good standing, your deposit will be applied to your final bill.
+If you are signed up for bank or credit card drafts, your final bill will NOT be drafted.

 Why is my water bill so high?

 Your bill is made up of a base charge and a consumption charge.
 Your base service charge is based on your meter size.
 Most residences have a 1” meter, but there are some with ¾” & 1 ½” meters.
 When the house was under construction, the builder requested a meter size based on the house’s needs.
+Larger meters have the ability to place a greater demand on the water system, so that’s why their base rates are higher.

 How can my consumption be this high?